 Injured abroad?
 Here's what to do next:

 1. Seek immediate treatment

 Whether you’re affected by a life-threatening condition or your injuries are less severe, your first step should be to seek appropriate medical attention as soon as possible.

-Some people are reluctant to obtain medical treatment whilst injured overseas and feel uncomfortable seeking help, which can impact your health.
+Some people are reluctant to obtain medical treatment whilst injured overseas and feel uncomfortable seeking help, which can impact their health.
 If language is an issue or you’re unsure of where to seek medical attention, ask a travel companion, your tour guide, hotel concierge or hostel manager.

 If you have travel insurance, you should contact your insurer quickly to advise them of your injuries and seek guidance as to where you should go to receive the appropriate care.
 Depending on your coverage and policy, it may also give you comfort knowing that your travel insurance company will be covering your medical costs while you are injured abroad.

 The Australian Government also has a 24-hour emergency consular line that you can call or text to receive advice on local English-speaking hospitals or medical professionals in your area.
 Call +61 2 6261 3305, or SMS +61 421 269 080 for advice.

 If you do have a legal claim, it’s important that you have sufficient evidence to prove your claim.

 It is therefore important to document in as much detail as possible:

 where you were injured